core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 One-to-many group communication can be achieved in CoAP, by a client using UDP/IP multicast data transport to send multicast CoAP request messages.
 In response, each server in the addressed group sends a response message back to the client over UDP/IP unicast.
 Notable CoAP implementations that support group communication include "Eclipse Californium" {{Californium}}, "Go-CoAP" {{Go-CoAP}} as well as "libcoap" {{libcoap}}.

 Both unsecured and secured CoAP group communication are specified in this document.

+Unsecured group communication relies on the NoSec mode, whose use is strongly discouraged and is limited to specific cases (see {{chap-unsecured-groupcomm}}).

-Security is achieved by using Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}, which in turn builds on Object Security for Constrained Restful Environments (OSCORE) {{RFC8613}}.
+Secured group communication is achieved by using Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}, which in turn builds on Object Security for Constrained Restful Environments (OSCORE) {{RFC8613}}.
 This method provides end-to-end application-layer security protection of CoAP messages, by using CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}}.

 This document replaces and obsoletes {{RFC7390}}, while it updates both {{RFC7252}} and {{RFC7641}}.
 A summary of the changes and additions to these documents is provided in {{changes}}.